adamsarpatki/hugoplate-adamsarpatki/content/english/knitting-technical-editing/_index.md

 **My hourly editing fee is €35** (+ VAT if applicable).
 It includes three rounds of editing, and a final check.

+**For the first two patterns I edit for you, you'll receive a 25% discount.** (This offer is subject to change.)

+{{< /highlight >}}

 When you contact me, I will give you an estimated time-range, so you'll know what to expect.

 Small, simple items might need 2-3 hours, while larger, more complicated designs could require 4-5 hours to edit.

-{{< /highlight >}}

-When you're ready to jump right in, please read the details below carefully.

 <!-- Button -->
 <div class="flex flex-col items-center mb-20 text-center">